-The creation of the Partnership Board is consistent with the development of our Memorandum of Understanding.
+The creation of the Partnership Board is consistent with our Memorandum of Understanding.

 Partnership Board meetings are held in public and are available to view live on our website.

 - 7 September 2021